Pain · Procurement

 3. Hires.
 US sales head inherits a document problem and reports back that Americans want a different file.
 The seat takes the blame for a template failure.

 4. Share.
 US-domestic competitor with weaker engineering wins the line on cleaner commercial terms.
-The buyer pays more and reads it as procurement insurance.
+The buyer pays more and judges it as procurement insurance.

 5. Trust.
-After two rounds of redline-and-discount, the US buyer reads the firm as not-yet-US-ready and routes future RFPs around the firm.
-The shortlist forms without the firm in it.
+After two rounds of redline-and-discount, the US buyer judges the company as not-yet-US-market and routes future RFPs around GMA.
+The shortlist forms without GMA in it.

 Rebuild the quote shape.
 Brief the seat.
 Hold the price.

 Stage one: map the last twelve US quotes against the US procurement file.
-Read the documents the firm sent, the redlines that came back, the questions in the email threads, and the close outcomes.
+Evaluate the documents GMA sent, the redlines that came back, the questions in the email threads, and the close outcomes.
 Name the structural breaks: USD total absent, no named US application contact, no US warranty language, no payment terms in net days, EXW Stuttgart default, no liability cap, no in-bound damage clause.
 The output is a field-by-field gap list, not generic advice.

-This work fits inside a Market Entry Sprint (six to ten weeks, quote template plus warranty language plus application-engineer routing plus deck), a Cross-Border Build (three to six months, full multi-channel US rebuild including quote, paid landing, and sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines).
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, quote template plus warranty language plus application-engineer routing plus deck), a Cross-Border Marketing Build (three to six months, full multi-channel US rebuild including quote, paid landing, and sales enablement), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines).
 Fit and commercial terms are handled privately after the inquiry.

 Before rebuild (DE quote shape)After rebuild (US quote shape)